Title: Employee Code of Ethics

 - When an employee’s behavior impedes the operations of the College.

-Fraud includes any willful or deliberate act committed with the intention of obtaining an unauthorized benefit, such as money or property, by misrepresentation, deception, or other unethical means.
+Fraud includes any willful or deliberate act committed with the intention of obtaining an unauthorized benefit, such as money, property, or information by misrepresentation, deception, or other unethical means.

 Nepotism is favoritism shown to a family member or individual with whom the employee is in a Consensual Relationship.
 Employees may not engage in any form of nepotism.